hgyxbll/cheat/README.md

 If the compiler works like Microsoft C/C++ (commonly known as `cl.exe`) and defines either `__BASE_FILE__` or `__FILE__` wrong, then the test suite will be empty.

-There are a few `makefile`s for different compilers that show how to hammer out most of the problems.

-	[user@computer project]$ make -f makefile.gcc